sigsum/sigsum/api.md

 Output on success:
 - `leaf_index`: zero-based index of the leaf that the proof is based on, ASCII-encoded decimal number.
-- `inclusion_path`: node hash, hex-encoded.
+- `node_hash`: node hash, hex-encoded.

 The leaf hash is computed using the RFC 6962 hashing strategy.
 In other words, `H(0x00 | tree_leaf)`.

-`inclusion_path` is a repeated key, listing one or more hashes.
+`node_hash` is a repeated key, listing one or more hashes.
 The order of node hashes follow from the hash strategy, see RFC 6962.

 Note that to check inclusion in a tree of size 1, a client can and